zeeb0tt/runpod-llm/README.md

 ## Making a Request

-Once you have your RunPod instance running, you can make a request to the RunPod run/runsync endpoints with the following JSON payload:
+Once you have your RunPod instance running, you can make a request to the RunPod run/runsync endpoints with the following JSON payload example:

 ```json
 {